Skip To Main Content

 Where Does the Margarita Drink Come From?

-Mexican culture is traditionally vibrant and colourful and it’s little wonder our preferred Mexican cocktail shares a similar set of characteristics.
+Mexican culture is traditionally vibrant and colourful, so it’s little wonder our preferred Mexican cocktail shares a similar set of characteristics.
 A favourite of the holiday-maker and party-goer alike, the margarita is arguably the most common and well-loved tequila cocktail in the world.
-So, how did the margarita become Mexico’s most celebrated drink?
+So, how did the margarita become Mexico’s most-celebrated drink?

 Jerry Thomas' The Bartenders Guide or How To Mix Drinks: The Bon-Vivant's Companion | Image: Amazon